 Female / male

 Dance evidently reflects ideas of masculinity and femininity, which differ according to the period or culture.
-We have forgotten how the "ballet de cour", the forerunner of classical ballet, was originally the preserve of gentlemen.
+We have forgotten how the ballet de cour (court ballet), the forerunner of classical ballet, was originally the preserve of gentlemen.
 It was only during the Romantic period that ballet became focused on the figure of the ballerina, relegating male roles to a lesser importance.
 The tango, a dance for couples born on the pavements of Buenos Aires, has also been turned on its head, as originally it was danced by men only.
 It would have been quite unseemly to have danced it like that in the Paris salons where it was all the rage in the early twentieth century!

 “Baroque dance”, as we know it today, is a reconstitution of belle danse (French noble style) as practised by nobles and courtiers from the sixteenth century, and which forms the basis of western classical ballet.
-Originally men performed it only.
-Indeed, dance formed part of a gentleman's education.
+Originally it was performed by men only.
+Indeed, dance formed part of a gentleman’s education.
 It fostered agility, as a preparation for combat.
-It ensured the good posture and physical elegance that was essential attributes for members of the aristocracy.
+It ensured the good posture and physical elegance which were essential attributes for members of the aristocracy.
 A great dancer himself, Louis XIV had a dancing lesson each morning before going out hunting.
 In the 1970s, Francine Lancelot initiated the restoration of this choreographic heritage.
 She based this on the numerous tracts written by dancing masters of the period, in particular Louis Guillaume Pécour.
-Here, the dancer "étoile" Jean-Christophe Paré brings one of his many choreographies to life.
+Here, the dancer étoile Jean-Christophe Paré brings one of his many choreographies to life.

 Another reference work of contemporary dance is Blue Lady.
 In this solo, which has become legendary in its capacity to affect audiences, Carolyn Carlson depicts the different ages and moods of one woman.
 As she herself says, she wanted to reveal the thousand and one facets of her identity.
-Without necessarily following any chronological order, the choreography evokes the blossoming of a life, the lightness and joy of childhood, the mystery of motherhood and the aging that weighs down the body and causes movement to falter.
+Without necessarily following any chronological order, the choreography evokes the blossoming of a life, the lightness and joy of childhood, the mystery of motherhood and the aging which weighs down the body and causes movement to falter.
 In this passage, she is the mischievous young girl amusing herself as she frolics about.

 From the outset, hip-hop has left little room for women.
 Aware of this discrimination, Mourad Merzouki chose to tackle the subject.
 In Corps et Graphique, he invites four male and four female dancers to share the stage, to compare their respective qualities and show that, in the end, choreographic issues and artistic aims take precedence over the gender of the performers.
 The commitment, agility, physicality and skill displayed by everyone prove that these are not a male prerogative.